iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Lanczos Projection onto Ritz Under Floats.md

 Now, we need to figure out an expresson for the quantity $\xi q^TQ$. **Here, we make the approximation that** $\langle q_i, q_j\rangle = 0$ when $|i - j| \le 2$, in theory, it should be $\mathcal{O}(\epsilon)$, but we assume that the Lanczos orthgonalize exact for the vector $q_{j + 1}$ against the vector $q_j, q_{j - 1}$. **This assumption is made throughout the derivations for the expression**.

 Therefore, we can say that $Q^TQ = I + C^T + C$ where the matrix $C$ is lower triangular with diagonal and sub-diagonals being all zeros, representing the floating points error when the Lanczos Vectors are losing orthogonality.
-The assumption made above makes the $C$ here to be strictly lower triangular, which means that $C^T + C$ is a matrix with zeros on the tridiagonal parts and all other entires are the floating point errors from Lanczos.
+Which means that $C^T + C$ is a matrix with zeros on the tridiagonal parts and all other entires are the floating point errors from Lanczos.

 Simplifying expression (3):